Blog / Motorcycle Insurance

 There are a few other ways you can reduce your motorcycle insurance bill:

 - If you only ride in Singapore, Singapore-only coverage will reduce your premium.
 Budget Direct Insurance is one of the few insurers that provide this money-saving option.

-- You can choose to have a higher policy excess (standard is $300), which will also reduce the premium.
+- You can choose to have a higher policy excess (standard is S$500 before prevailing GST), which will also reduce the premium.

 - You can even save by choosing to go paperless for your policy details.
-Budget Direct Insurance offers savings of S$20 (Including Prevailing GST) if you opt to go paperless!
+Budget Direct Insurance offers savings of S$20 (before prevailing GST) if you opt to go paperless!

 There are a load of choices facing motorcyclists.
 By making sensible, informed, decisions those motorcyclists stand to save on their bike insurance premiums too.